CleyFaye/react-forms/README.md

 properties.

 In addition to nested fields, there is support for nested arrays.
-Arrays can be static (only handling data present in the initial input) or dynamic (allowing adding and removing entries).
+Arrays can be static (only handling data present in the initial input) or dynamic (allowing adding, removing and rearranging entries).

 The definition of a JSON layout is done by matching the `ResourceDefinition` type in `resource.ts`.